chocolatenetwork/docs/litepaper/README.md

 - Established players (incumbents) have secured significant network effects (barriers to entry) in the form of data, machine learning algorithms, user base, commercial partnerships, contracts etc, and if they decide to use blockchain technology it would be too difficult for us to compete effectively with them and win market share
   - Be more nimble, adaptive, and provide more value to the target audience than the incumbents to win market share

-**Political, Legal and Regulatory **
+### Political, Legal and Regulatory

 - Governmental crackdowns
-  - Gavin Wood was saying that the most regulated are custody solutions
+  - Gavin Wood was saying that the most likely to get regulated are custody solutions (to confirm)
-- Lack of legal clarity on treatment of crypto assets, equivocation.
+- Lack of legal clarity on treatment of crypto assets, policy equivocation.
 Makes it hard to engage in long term planning
   - Seek out countries which are clear in their legal frameworks, have strong rule of law in their jurisdictions, and are crypto-progressive/accomodative, tax friendly (See: France, Dubai and Singapore for examples of such.
 Moonbeam, Acala, Phala, Nodle and many others are nonprofits established in Singapore)
 - Conflict of interest (who is paying for the reviews?)
   - Arm's length transactions: maybe Chocolate platform does not sell tokens to users, but we airdrop to CEXes and DEXes, and the projects buy these tokens up and set up bounties on the chocolate platform for users to buy reviews, etc. (TBC)
 - KYX that is non-compliant?
-Ask for too many details and keeping information that is not ours to keep
+Ask for too many details and keeping information that is not ours to keep (See: GDPR)
   - We will use collateralisation and transparent user review track records to encourage accountability.
-- GDPR - in that user data and reviews is recorded permanently on the blockchain
+- GDPR -how to deal with user data and reviews as they are recorded permanently on the blockchain
   - We will only track wallet addresses, which can be anonymous if the user prefers, and we will not require personal information to be divulged

-**Environmental**
+### Environmental

 - We face an opportunity rather than risk: PoS systems are more eco-friendly than PoW systems

-**Sociological**
+### Sociological

 - Motivation Crowding Theory - if we pay people for reviews, will they no longer give them for free?
 Currently people are doing this for free on TrustPilot
   - There will always be people who will share their input, and will always be inclined to do so, whether out of their goodwill, or even as a form of vengeance against bad acting projects, especially as the platform will engender growth in the crypto ecosystem